Headings and Subheadings

 Headings and subheadings organize content to guide readers.
 A heading or subheading appears at the beginning of a page or section and briefly describes the content that follows.

-The page heading gives the reader a taste of what they’re about to read.
-The page heading is the name of the page in Umbraco (or the "Page Title" in the SEO & Navigation tab) and will always be automatically placed on the page.
+The Page Title or Page Name gives the reader a taste of what they’re about to read for the entirety of the page.
+The Page Name is the name of the page in Umbraco (or the "Page Title" in the SEO & Navigation tab) and will always be automatically placed on the page.
+Do not retype it into the editor.
+This will cause it to display twice, which is not only confusing to the general user, but can be extra confusing for those using assistive technology.

-Section Headings and Subheadings (Section Heading, Section Subheading, and Detailed Subheading) break content into smaller, more specific sections.
+Section Headings and Subheadings (Section Heading (h2), Section Subheading (h3), and Detailed Subheading (h4)) break content into smaller, more specific sections.
 They give readers avenues into your content and make it more scannable by people, assistive technology, and search engines so that the content on each page remains compliant with government appointed accessibility standards.

-Section Headings and Subheadings should be organized in a hierarchy, with Section Heading first, followed by subheadings in order.
-(Section Subheading will nestle under Section Heading, Detailed Subheading under Section Subheading, etc.)
+Section headings and subheadings should be organized in a hierarchy, with Section Heading (h2) first, followed by subheadings in order (Section Subheading (h3) will nestle under Section Heading (h2), Detailed Subheading (h4) under Section Subheading (h3), etc.).
+In Umbraco these headings have labels to their right so you can make sure headings are organized correctly.
+You can see examples of this in the Content-Editing-Indicators page.

 Heading and Subheading Guidelines #